tonethar/IGME-235-Shared/tutorial/HW-wa-random-phrases.md

     1. The functionality of the page is worth 50% of the assignment

 ## Submission
-- Post to your web site and (we recommend) link to it from your 235 Home Page.
-(Lots of your own creative work here)
+- Post to your web site and (if desired) link to it from your 235 Home Page.
+(There's lots of your own creative work here)
 - Also Zip and upload to the Assignment Dropbox in myCourses.
 - Tip: The coding of this shouldn't take too long, but the page layout and styling probably will.